janckin/javaSE/README.md

 # javaSE
 this project records the learning process from master.<br>
-Exactly, it contains standard edition knowledge on java.
+Exactly, it contains knowledge on java standard edition.